knerini/libasm/README.md

 - Any additional arguments are passed on the stack.
 The standard calling convention requires that, when passing arguments on th stackm the arguments should be pushed  in reverse order.
 - For floating-point arguments, the registers `xmm0` to `xmm7` are used in that order for the first eight float arguments.
 - When function is completed, the calling routine is responsible for clearing the arguments from the stack.
 Stack point `rsp` is adjusted as necessary to clear the arguments off the stack.
-Since each argument is 8 bytesm the adjustment would be adding [(number of arguments) * 8] to the `rsp`.
+Since each argument is 8 bytes the adjustment would be adding [(number of arguments) * 8] to the `rsp`.
 - For value returning functions, the result is placed in A register (`xmm0` for floating-points) based on the size of the value being returned.
 ### Register usage